esnet/pypond/README.md

 PyPond is a Python implementation of the JavaScript [Pond timeseries library](http://software.es.net/pond/).
 At a very high level, both implementations offer classes and structures to collect, manipulate and transmit timeseries data.
 Time series transmission is done via a JSON-based wire format.

-This implementation is [available on GitHub](https://github.com/esnet/pypond) and the API documentation is [hosted on Read the Docs](http://pypond.readthedocs.org/).
+This implementation is [available on GitHub](https://github.com/esnet/pypond) and the API documentation is available at [software.es.net](http://software.es.net/pypond/) (and alternately on [RTD](http://pypond.readthedocs.io/en/latest/)).

 ## Core Documentation